salmanzf/Mobile-Phone-Sales-Analysis/README.md

 Tools       : Microsoft Power BI, Figma

-Goals       : To determine the preference of mobile brand in each country and which mobile brands perform the best
+Goals       : To determine the preference of mobile brand in each country in each year and which mobile brands perform the best overall